 The Working Group on Science and Technology functioning under IRIGC-TEC, the Integrated Long Term Programme (ILTP) and the Basic Science Cooperation Programme are the three main institutional mechanisms for bilateral Science and Technology cooperation, while the Science Academies of the two countries promote inter-academy exchanges.
 ILTP during its 25-year long implementation period, supported over 500 joint R&D projects and setting up of 9 thematic centers in India and Russia that resulted in generation of over 1500 joint publications and many new products, processes, facilities, and research centers besides developing over 10,000 scientific contacts.
 India-Russia Science and Technology Centre with a branch each in Delhi-NCR and Moscow was set up in 2011-12 in order to promote two-way transfer of technologies and their commercialization.

 There are regular cultural initiatives to promote people-to-people contacts between India and Russia, including reciprocal Years of each others’ culture.
 The President of India inaugurated the Year of Indian Culture ‘Namaste Russia’ in Moscow on 10 May 2015.
-About 15 performances in 8 cities are planned as part of ‘Namaste Russia’ across various parts of Russia over 2015.
-On 21 June 2015, the first International Day of Yoga (IDY) was organized across Russia covering more than 60 regions with over 250 events and involving about 45000 Yoga enthusiasts.
+About 15 performances in 8 cities were held as part of ‘Namaste Russia’ across various parts of Russia over 2015.
+The Embassy with support from regional governments organized week-long celebrations marking the second International Day of Yoga (IDY) covering 70 regions spanning 11 time zones and involving over 50,000 Yoga enthusiasts.

 Indian Community in the Russian Federation is estimated at about 30,000.
 In addition, about 1,500 Afghan nationals of Indian origin live in Russia.
 About 500 Indian businessmen reside in Russia out of which around 200 work in Moscow.
 An estimated 300 registered Indian companies operate in Russia.
 Majority of Indian businessmen/companies in Russia are involved in trading while some represent Indian banks, pharmaceuticals, hydrocarbon and engineering companies.
 Tea, coffee, tobacco, pharmaceuticals, rice, spices, leather footwear, granite, I.T. and garments are amongst the products being imported by these companies from India.
 There are approximately 4,500 Indian students enrolled in medical and technical institutions in the Russian Federation.
 About 90% of them pursue medical studies in about 20 universities/institutions across Russia.
 Hindustani Samaj is the oldest Indian organization in Russia functioning since 1957.
 Other Indian organizations in Moscow include, Indian Business Alliance, Overseas Bihar Association, AMMA (All Moscow Malayalee Association), DISHA (Indian-Russian Friendship Society), Textile Business Alliance, Bhartiya Sanskritik Samaj, and Ramakrishna Society Vedanta Centre.
 Embassy of India School in Moscow is affiliated to Kendriya Vidyalaya Sangathan in New Delhi with teachers deputed from India.
 The School has classes from I to XII and has about 350 students.